-Dubai has historically been a trading centre and that is owing to its geographical location and financial placement in modern world economics.
+Dubai has historically been a trading center and that is owing to its geographical location and financial placement in modern world economics.
 This is why setting up a business in Dubai would not be surprising taking into account the atmosphere of the business and the provisions that enable it rather than discourage it.
-UAE is also a member of the WTO (World Trade Organisation) and has the provision for free zone company setup and other facilities that is sure to bear a positive impact on your business.
+UAE is also a member of the WTO (World Trade Organization) and has the provision for free zone company setup and other facilities that is sure to bear a positive impact on your business.
 Dubai also has minimal foreign exchange restrictions which makes it a very good option for setting up any trading business.
-Out of all the sectors within trading, foodstuff sees a lot of competition and that is because of the standard that UAE maintains regarding the quality and the reputation it has earned as a reliable foodstuff trading hub.
+Out of all the sectors within trading, foodstuff sees a lot of competition.
+It is because of the standard that UAE maintains regarding the quality and the reputation it has earned us a reliable foodstuff trading hub.

 Steps To Be Followed for Starting Foodstuff Trading Business In Dubai

-- Plan your business – Just wanting to know what you want to operate in is not enough.
+– Just wanting to know what you want to operate in is not enough.
 Before you apply to register yourself as a company in Dubai, you need to have a concrete plan of business.
-Some of the decisions that you might have to take include the location of office, the number of employees, any tie-up with a bigger brand or whether you want to operate as a wholesale company or a retailing one.
-It is only when you have these nuances figured, will you be able to paint a reliable picture of yourself and make the setup easy.
+Some of the decisions that you might have to take include the location of the office.
+The number of employees, any tie-up with a bigger brand.
+Whether you want to operate as a wholesale company or a retailing one.
+It is only when you have these nuances figured, out will you be able to paint a reliable picture of yourself and make the setup easy.

-- Get your licence – If you are setting up your business in the free zone, there will be a 100% investor ownership whereas this will be shared if you get a local licence.
-The licence may vary in costs and will help you delve in more products as you go higher.
-General licence will give you the right to trade a wider range of products.
-The documents required from your side here would include visas, employee information, and domain name registration and so on.
+– If you are setting up your business in the free zone.
+There will be 100% investor ownership whereas this will share if you get a local license.
+The license may vary in costs and will help you delve into more products as you go higher.
+The general license will give you the right to trade a wider range of products.
+The documents required from your side here would include visas, employee information, domain name registration, and so on.

-- Find a sponsor – If you are operating locally, which is common for foodstuff trading in Dubai, you would need to finalise on the local sponsor you want and their degree of involvement and concern.
+– If you are operating locally, which is common for foodstuff trading in Dubai, you would need to finalize the UAE local sponsor you want and their degree of involvement and concern.

-- Get the itemised costs – You would have to cover the itemised costs for the registration to be completed and this would be exclusive of the visa costs.
-It usually takes 45-60 business days to get this completed but you constant availability can speed up the process.
+– You would have to cover itemized costs for the registration to complete.
+This would be exclusive of the visa costs.
+It usually takes 45-60 business days to get this complete.
+But your constant availability can speed up the process.

-Business Link UAE will help you in setting up a foodstuff trading in Dubai and will help you navigate through all these steps without much hassle.
+Business Link UAE will help you in setting up foodstuff trading in Dubai.
+We will help you navigate through all these steps without much hassle.